 The borrower's application for mortgage insurance must be submitted to the lender within one year of the President's declaration of the disaster.
 Applications are made through an FHA approved lending institution, who make their requests through a provision known as "Direct Endorsement," which authorizes them to consider applications without submitting paperwork to HUD.
 Mortgage insurance processing and administration for this and other FHA single family mortgage insurance products are handled through HUD's Homeownership Centers.

 This program is authorized under Section 203, National Housing Act (12 U.S.C.
 1709, 1715(b)).
 Program regulations are in 24 CFR Part 203.
 These regulations, as well as handbooks, notices, and letters relevant to this program, are available through HUDCLIPS.
-The program is administered by the Office of Single Family Housing Programs in HUD?s Office of Housing, Federal Housing Administration.
+The program is administered by the Office of Single Family Housing in HUD's Office of Housing, Federal Housing Administration.

 For More Information: